semyonfox/oghma/DEPLOYMENT_CHECKLIST.md

 ## Success Criteria

-- ✅ All checklist items above completed
+- [x] All checklist items above completed
-- ✅ Users can register and log in
+- [x] Users can register and log in
-- ✅ Monitoring and backups in place
+- [x] Monitoring and backups in place

 ## References